Berkeley-MDes/tdf-fa24-kjlevitt/README.md

 overall I am pleased with the design that I created but if I were to go back and edit it I would make it slightly less wide in order to support the phone better and adjust the angles of the arms slightly.

+Here is the link to the video that I made going more in-depth into the design of my phone stand: https://youtu.be/kYWouX_ynT8

 # Week 2 09/05/2024-09/12/2024
 ## Week 2: Report 1 #